UNSW-Riot-Games-Society/LoLSocWebpage/_posts/articles/2019-04-29-meet-msi-s-contenders.md

 Their top laner is Kim “Khan” Dong-ha who moved from last year’s Kingzone DragonX.
 Their jungler is Kim “Clid” Tae-min who played for Jing Dong Gaming (JDG) in LPL 2018 where once upon a time, he could not secure a Baron for his life.
 Their mid laner is still Lee “Faker” Sang-hyeok.
 Their bot laner is Park “Teddy” Jin-seong who you may remember as 2018 Jin Air Greenwings’ carry.
 Finally, their support is Cho “Mata” Se-hyeong who was on KT Rolster last year.

-With a roster like this, if kkOma decides to put Faker on Taric again, I think less people will complain.
+With a roster like this, if kkOma decides to put Faker on Taric again, I think fewer people will complain.
 Fun fact, this is the third team that Mata has ever won an LCK title on.
 <br> <br>

 ## **2. LPL’s (China’s) Invictus Gaming (IG)**